 Today in baseball history:

-- 1997 - In the Cubs’ 7-6 win over the Pirates at Wrigley Field, Ryne Sandberg of the Chicago Cubs breaks the major league record for most home runs by a second baseman.
+- 1997 - Ryne Sandberg of the Chicago Cubs breaks the major league record for most home runs by a second baseman as Chicago beats Pittsburgh, 7-6.
 His 267th career home run surpasses the old mark set by Joe Morgan from 1965 to 1984.
 Sandberg hit the first five home runs of his career as a third baseman before moving over to second.
-The mark will remain until 2004, when Jeff Kent of the Astros records his 268th dinger as a second sacker.
-(1,3)
+(1,2)

 - 2002 - Odalis Perez is perfect for six innings as the Dodgers beat the Cubs, 10-0, at Wrigley Field, but he winds up with a one-hitter after speedy Corey Patterson beats out a bad-hop infield single leading off the 7th.
-Perez faces the minimum 27 batters in his first career shutout as Chris Stynes, the next hitter, grounds into a double play.
-(1,3)
+Perez faces the minimum 27 batters in his first career shutout.
+(2)

-- 2009 - Birthday boy Kosuke Fukudome of the Cubs homers and drives in five runs in Chicago’s 10-3 win over St. Louis.
+- 2009 - In St. Louis, birthday boy Kosuke Fukudome of the Cubs homers and drives in five runs in Chicago’s 10-3 win over St. Louis.
 The Japanese right fielder, who lost his starting job late in 2008 because of a prolonged hitting slump, is now batting .371 on the year.
-(3)
+(2)